jhofman/msd2015/lectures/lecture_5/README.md

 - log posterior is a convex loss in data plus a regularizer
 - [generic form](http://web.cse.ohio-state.edu/mlss09/mlss09_talks/5.june-FRI/jordan.pdf) in terms of [convex](http://en.wikipedia.org/wiki/Convex_function#Definition) functions; see also [paper](http://arxiv.org/pdf/math/0510521.pdf)
-52a59,69

-# optimization
+  + in this view, what is coordinate ascent?

-- gradient descent
+    - regression
-- stochastic gradient descent
+    - classification

-- connect with parallelism
+- boosting

-# time permitting: BIC
+   + NB: simple loss
+   + NB: where is the regulariation?

-- derivation
+- pseudocode
-- innoculation
+- interpretations

-# time permitting: classification

-## naive bayes
+## for later: naive bayes

 - mindset
 - derivation